ml-see/josse/README.md

 The dataset is publicly accessible using its public Github repository.
 The Github repository URL is: https://github.com/ml-see/josse

-You also can get an archived version of the replication pack that is stored in Zenodo using it DOI: 10.5281/zenodo.7022735
+You also can get an archived version of the dataset pack that is stored in Zenodo using it DOI: 10.5281/zenodo.7022735

 # How to Replicate the dataset